goliatone/application-core/docs/guide.md

 DEBUG [23:28:48] ├── dispatcher   : Module "dispatcher" ready...
 ```

 Each application has at least two loggers; core and app.
-Using the built in logger is optional, however if you decide to log from within your modules is a good idea to use the same provided logger.
+Using the built in logger is optional, however if you decide to log from within your modules it's a good idea to use the same provided logger.

 **TIP**: When you are initializing your modules, in the `init` function, you can access the logger using the `context.getLogger`